-I'm a Young Ambassador for Meningitis Now because they were there for me when I needed them the most
+I'm a Community Ambassador for Meningitis Now because they were there for me when I needed them the most

 I was admitted to the ICU where doctors confirmed my diagnosis, my health declined rapidly over the next 24 hours and I was placed into an induced coma, my family was told I roughly had 10% chance of survival, subsequently I was expected to have permanent brain damage.